Greenbushes mine

 Global demand for lithium is expected to grow at a rate of 33.3% annually, and as such the mine is undergoing expansion along with the construction of the two nearby lithium processing facilities.
 The Kemerton facility is owned by Albemarle Corporation and the Kwinana facility is owned by Tianqi.
-Lithium industry revenue has increased at an annual rate of 8.6% from 2019–20, to a total of $2.7 billion.
+Lithium industry revenue has increased at an annual rate of 8.6% from 2019–2020, to a total of $2.7 billion.

 Operations

 The Greenbushes mine is the world's largest hard rock lithium mine in terms of reserves, resources, production, and capacity.
-The facility's operations are made up of the mine and two nearby processing facilities that convert the raw lithium spodumene concentrate into lithium hydroxide before being sold to many of the world's leading battery manufacturers including LG Chem, CATL and Northvolt.
+The facility's operations are made up of the mine and two nearby processing facilities that convert the raw lithium spodumene concentrate into lithium hydroxide before being sold to global battery manufacturers including LG Chem, CATL and Northvolt.